Bill Owens (Colorado politician): Referendum C

-In 2005, Owens faced what former Colorado Governor Dick Lamm termed “the test of his time.”
-Conflicting budget measures in Colorado's Taxpayer Bill of Rights (TABOR, which caps government spending) and the voter endorsed Amendment 23 (which mandates increases in education funding) combined with a nationwide recession to leave Colorado's budget 17 percent below 2001 levels.
-A “glitch” – as Owens termed it – in TABOR prevented the budget from rebounding once the recession reversed.
+In 2005, Owens faced what former governor Dick Lamm termed "the test of his time."
+Conflicting budget measures in Colorado's Taxpayer Bill of Rights (TABOR), which caps government spending, and the voter-endorsed Amendment 23, which mandates increases in education funding) combined with a nationwide recession to leave Colorado's budget 17% below 2001 levels.
+A "glitch", as Owens termed it, in TABOR prevented the budget from rebounding once the recession reversed.

-Owens angered some conservatives by working with moderate Republican and Democratic legislators to craft and endorse what became known as Referendum C – essentially a 5-year timeout from TABOR's spending restrictions.
+Owens angered some conservatives by working with moderate Republican and Democratic legislators to craft and endorse what became known as Referendum C, essentially a 5-year timeout from TABOR's spending restrictions.
 National conservative leaders such as Grover Norquist and Dick Armey publicly criticized the measure and Owens’ support thereof.
 Referendum C passed with 52% of the vote in November 2005.

 While it was endorsed by every major newspaper in the state as well as the state Chamber of Commerce, it was nevertheless controversial.
 Owens served as Vice Chair and Chair of the Republican Governors Association, and was elected by his colleagues as chair of the Western Governors Association.

 He debated public policy in person including well publicized debates with Democratic Chair Howard Dean on the Patriot Act before the ACLU National Convention in San Francisco; with Dr. Larry Summers at the Aspen Institute; with former Illinois Governor George Ryan on the death penalty at Michigan State University; with ACLU Executive Director Anthony Romero on the Patriot Act at Northwestern State University; and with Justice Adrian Hardiman, the former Chief Justice of the Irish Supreme Court on the death penalty at the University College Dublin, Ireland.

 Owens was a regular participant and panelist at the World Economic Forum in Davos, Switzerland, appearing in 2005 on a panel debating U.S. foreign policy with Senators Joe Biden and Chris Dodd.

 Post-political career

 Owens currently serves as a senior director at the international law firm of Greenberg Traurig, LLP where he works on public policy and regulatory issues.
 He is on a number of public boards including Key Energy (NYSE:KEG); Cloud Peak Energy (NYSE); Bill Barrett Corporation (NYSE:BBG), and Federal Signal (NYSE:FSS).

+Owens currently works with Renewable Water Resources (RWR), a company proposing the export of water from Colorado's San Luis Valley.

 Owens formerly served as chairman of the board for Credit Bank of Moscow (MOEX:CBOM), but stepped down on February 27, 2022, in response to the Russian invasion of Ukraine.

 Owens joined the University of Denver's Institute for Public Policy Studies in January 2007 as a senior fellow.

 Owens was an early supporter of Mitt Romney's 2008 presidential campaign.
 After Romney dropped out of the race, Owens worked actively for John McCain's campaign.
 He endorsed Romney again for the 2012 Republican nomination and served as co-chair of Romney's Colorado campaign.

 Family life

-Owens married Frances Owens in January 1975 and divorced in 2010.
-The couple has three children, Monica Owens Beauprez, Mark, and Brett.
+Owens married Frances Owens in January 1975, and divorced in 2010.
+The couple has three children, Monica Owens-Beauprez, Mark, and Brett.